Kshankar94/DocumentClassificationBkfs/README.md

 4. Deploy the api and test the webservice using postman.

 Url: https://fku4xsr83b.execute-api.us-east-2.amazonaws.com/test/predict
-Please check requests.txt for a sample request format.
+Please check api_request.txt for a sample request format.

+Also, postman web service request and response screenshots are provided

 Deploy App to S3